-Writing code is very intensive brain work, it is not like being and accountant and using your software periodically and increase your salary as company that you work for gets bigger.
-While you work hard on client projects some of them get very successful and make 1000 times more in terms of money while you don’t get any share of it after project is finished.
+Writing code is very intensive brain work, it is not like being an accountant and using your software periodically and increasing your salary as the company that you work for gets bigger.
+While you work hard on client projects some of them get very successful and make 1000 times more in terms of money while you don’t get any share of it after the project is finished.

-Writing software is one step.
-Biggest and hardest step is marketing the product to sell it to many customers that will use it.
-That is what Rob Willing learned during his journey from day job working as developer and consultant to business owner having several profitable software and services.
+Writing software is only one step of passive income.
+Biggest and hardest step for a programmer is marketing the product and making it sell to many customers that will use it.
+That is what Rob Walling learned during his journey from day job working as developer and consultant to business owner having several profitable software and services.

 Here are the notes from an interview made on mixergy.

 - Had many failures before being successful.

 - Build an ISP service and put challenges before acquiring a new customer.
 Thought that it would bring more customers.
 Didn’t have any difference from the main competitors.
 Failed with this project.